Position

 How to become a Allergy Specialist?

-4. Specialize in Allergy and Immunology: Pursue a fellowship in allergy and immunology.
-This specialized training takes an additional two to three years.
+4. Specialize in allergy and immunology.
+After the residency, complete a fellowship in allergy and immunology.
+This specialized training lasts two to three years.
 It focuses on diagnosing and treating allergic diseases and immune system disorders.

-5. Obtain Certification and Licensure: Pass the necessary exams to become board-certified in allergy and immunology.
-Also, obtain a medical license to practice in your state.
-This ensures you meet the professional standards and legal requirements.
+5. Get certified and licensed.
+To practice, become board-certified in allergy and immunology.
+Also, obtain a medical license in the state where you plan to work.
+This ensures that you meet professional standards and legal requirements.

 How long does it take to become a Allergy Specialist?